Amsterdam/GOB/README.en.md

 # GOB

-Generic Disclosure of Basic Data
+Generic Disclosure of Key Registrations

 _Een Nederlandse versie van dit document is beschikbaar in [README](README.md)_

 ## Background

-Basic data is the raw material for a large number of municipal processes.
+Key registrations provide for basic data; the raw material for a large number of municipal processes.
-Without these data, the processes can not be executed.
+Without this data, the processes can not be executed.

-Basic data are recorded in basic registers (prescribed by law) and core registrations (prescribed by the Municipal Executive).
+Basic data are recorded in key registers (prescribed by law) and core registrations (prescribed by the Municipal Executive).

 Some of these data are taken from their own municipal facilities (source system) and partly from national facilities.
 The problem is that all these sources do not use one and the same data / message standard.
 In-house customers make use of different systems in which the basic data are shown or processed.

-The seven basic registers are:
+The seven key registers are:
 1. persons (BRP)
 2. addresses and buildings (BAG)
 3. value of immovable property (BR WOZ)